Ghilt/Rabbit/README.md

     $ spawn new caret
     Default input: Instrinsic 1

 Spawns a new memory caret at current caret position.
 Input decides how many to create.
-You do not swap to the caret you created, the carets can be thought of as 'numbered' and the standard caret is the 0'th caret and the next one you creates is the 1'st and then the 2'nd one and so forth.
+You do not swap to the caret you created.
+The carets are numbered and the standard caret is the 0'th caret and the next one you creates is the 1'st and then the 2'nd one and so forth.

 #### Change active caret